 Total protein test

-This test measures the ratio of two types of proteins: albumin and globulin.
+The lab tests the ratio of two types of proteins: albumin and globulin.
 Low protein levels can indicate various conditions, including liver and kidney disorders and malnutrition, while high levels can be a sign of inflammation, infection or bone marrow disorder.

 Alkaline phosphatase test

 Alkaline phosphatase is an enzyme typically produced in liver and bone cells.
 Results outside of the normal levels can signal liver damage and bone problems such as rickets or bone tumors.

 Aspartate aminotransferase is an enzyme usually found in RBCs and muscle tissue, as well as the heart, pancreas, liver and kidneys.
 This test measures the levels of this enzyme in the body, with results above the healthy range indicating a variety of conditions, including some types of cancer, as well as liver, heart or kidney damage.

 The lab tests for kidney and liver dysfunction which is useful in diagnosing conditions such as neonatal jaundice, anemia and liver diseases.

 This test measures the volume of nitrogen in the blood.
 High levels can be caused by kidney damage or disease, while low levels may be a sign of malnutrition or severe liver damage.

 This test measures the levels of calcium in the blood.
 If testing indicates low levels, this can indicate cancer, hyperparathyroidism, tuberculosis and other conditions, while high levels can indicate conditions including malnutrition, rickets and hypoparathyroidism.

 This test measures the body’s chloride levels.
 An increased level of chloride can indicate dehydration as well as kidney disorders and adrenal gland dysfunction.